czbiohub/sc2-ngs-analysis/README.md

 ## Documentation

+__DOCUMENTATION IS CURRENTLY UNDER CONSTRUCTION__

-The nf-core/covidngsanalysis pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+The czbiohub/sc2-ngs-analysis pipeline comes with documentation about the pipeline, found in the `docs/` directory:

 1. [Installation](https://nf-co.re/usage/installation)
 2. Pipeline configuration